koxudaxi/tagstr-docker/README.md

 # tagstr-docker

-This directory contains Dockerfiles for CPython of tag string v2 branch.
+This directory contains Dockerfiles for CPython of lysnikolaou's [tag-strings-rebased](https://github.com/lysnikolaou/cpython/tree/tag-strings-rebased) branch.

 The dockerfile were generated with [a patched version of the official dockerfile code generator](https://github.com/koxudaxi/docker-python/blob/support_tag_string_v2_branch/apply-templates.sh).
 The patched code generator and Dockerfiles exist in [Koudai's(@koxudaxi) repository](https://github.com/koxudaxi/docker-python/tree/support_tag_string_v2_branch) is fork on the official Python Dockerfile repository.